Free 12-week power meter training plan

 Want to train with power but don’t know where to start?
 Well hang on to your Lycra, as here's a 3-month power meter training plan from Dermott Hayes that’s guaranteed to transform your performance

-It’s fair to say that triathletes love a bit of tech, especially cyclists!
-In recent years, without doubt, the biggest change in training and racing technology has been the emergence of power meters, which can fit on the pedal crank, the wheel hub, or on your pedals.
-But what is power and, more importantly, how do we use it?
+In recent years, without doubt, the biggest change in training and racing technology has been the emergence of power meters.
+These can fit on the crank arm, the spider, or on your pedals.
+But what is power and, more importantly, how do we use a power meter?

 - Cycling speed versus wattage calculator: how much power do you need to reach your target speed?